 Septic system inspections are done every few years to make sure that your septic system is working correctly and there aren’t any issues that need to be fixed.
 The inspection will give you a thorough analysis of the health of your septic system and help you avoid unneeded damage to your system, pipes, and yard.
 The inspection will typically begin with a visual inspection of the tank itself.
 The inspector will analyze the water levels as well as check the pipes for any signs of blockage or deterioration.
 Often times the inspector will test running water from your home and analyze how much and at what rate it flows into the septic tank.
 This is done by adding dye to the water to get a better idea of how well it is flowing.
 After the visual inspection, it is common for your tank to be pumped in order to analyze the backflow and check for blockage issues.
 This is typically where drainage issues and spillage is detected.
 It is important to find septic issues as early as possible before the issues compromise the integrity of the entire system.

 Contact Parker Excavation For Septic Excavation

 Parker Excavation can assist you with all of your excavation needs and provide the solutions that will result in a successful project.
+Visit our about us page to learn more about our history and value we’ve provided to our customers.
 Call us today at or fill out the form below to talk to one of our septic excavation experts today.